gioxx/curl-ip/README.md

   Returns selected request headers and resolver info **only if**:
   - `ENABLE_DEBUG=true`, **and**
   - Basic Auth is valid (`username: debug`, `password: $DEBUG_TOKEN`).

+**Extra**:
+Via browser, by pointing to the endpoint `/info`, you will be redirected to https://ipinfo.io/what-is-my-ip to obtain more information about the detected IP.

 ---